dflay/NMR-ANA/doc/README.md

    All of these parameters are listed in the parameter input file, located in ./input/parameters.dat.

-   To compile the code, in a terminal type: "make" (no quotes).
-To run the program, type "./nmr_ana" (no quotes).
+   To compile the code, in a terminal type: `make` (no quotes).
+To run the program, type `./nmr_ana`.

->> 4. Adding Analysis Classes
+## 4. Adding Analysis Classes

-   - To add an analysis class to the code, the user should integrate their class into the NMRAnalysis class;
+   To add an analysis class to the code, the user should integrate their class into the NMRAnalysis class;
    see NMRZeroCrossing for an example.

->> 5. Authors and Contact Information
+## 5. Authors and Contact Information

-   Authors:     David Flay
+   Authors:     David Flay and Zac Meadows
    Affiliation: UMass Amherst
    Contact:     David, flay@umass.edu